Chicago Medical Malpractice Lawyer

 Medical Malpractice: A Challenging Battle

-One thing is for sure: You shouldn’t “go it alone” when trying to fight medical malpractice.
+One thing is for sure: You shouldn’t “go at it alone” when trying to fight medical malpractice.

 It can be tough to set aside your emotional struggles and focus on the legal aspects of your situation.
 You may never receive an apology or acknowledgment of any kind from the medical provider – whether you win a legal battle or not.

 However, here’s some good news: Illinois is #7 among all states in total medical malpractice payouts per capita – meaning if you win, you may recover a large amount of money.
-Illinois sees between $80 million and $300 million in medical malpractice payouts per year.
+Illinois sees between $80 million and $300 million in annual medical malpractice payouts.

-At Levin & Perconti, our clients often ask what kind of payout they might expect in a malpractice situation.
-Of course, this is a hard question to answer, because there is a lot of variation depending on your situation.
+At Levin & Perconti, our clients often ask what kind of payout they might expect in a malpractice lawsuit.
+Of course, this is a hard question to answer because there are a lot of variations depending on your situation.

 An estimate is never a guarantee, but it’s helpful to have some idea of what you can anticipate in a medical malpractice suit.
 Let’s look at some nationwide statistics.